Input-output equations and identifiability of linear ODE models: Proofs

 For the notation, see Section~\ref{sec:lincomp}. \begin{lemma} Let $K$ be a field.
 For all $a,b,c\in K[x]$ such that $\gcd(a,b) = 1$, there exists at most one pair $(p, q)$ of elements of $K[x]$ such that $ap + bq = c$ and $\deg p < \deg b$. \end{lemma} \begin{proof} Suppose $(p,q)$ and $(p_1,q_1)$ are distinct pairs satisfying the two properties above.
 It follows that Since $(p,q)\ne (p_1,q_1)$,~\eqref{eq:abp} implies that $p\ne p_1$.
 Since \eqref{eq:abp} implies $\gcd(a,b) \neq 1$, contradicting our hypothesis. \end{proof}

-\begin{corollary} Let $K$ be a field containing $\CC$ and $a,b,c\in K[x]$ such that $\gcd(a,b) = 1$.
-If there is a pair of polynomials $(p,q)$ such that then the coefficients of $p$ and $q$ belong to the field extension of $\CC$ generated by the coefficients of $a$, $b$, and $c$. \end{corollary} \begin{proof} Suppose some coefficient of $p$ or $q$ does not belong to the field generated by the coefficients of $a$, $b$, and $c$.
+\begin{corollary} Let $K$ be a field containing $\CC$ and $a,b,c\in K[x]$ with $\gcd(a,b) = 1$.
+If there is a pair of polynomials $(p,q)$ with then the coefficients of $p$ and $q$ belong to the field extension of $\CC$ generated by the coefficients of $a$, $b$, and $c$. \end{corollary} \begin{proof} Suppose some coefficient of $p$ or $q$ does not belong to the field generated by the coefficients of $a$, $b$, and $c$.
 By \cite[Theorem 9.29, p.
 117]{milneFT}, there is a field automorphism $\sigma$ of $\overline{K}$ that fixes the field extension of $\CC$ generated by the coefficients of $a$, $b$, and $c$ and moves this coefficient.

 We extend $\sigma$ to $\overline{K}[x]$ by $\sigma(x) = x$.
 Applying $\sigma$ to both sides of $ap+bq=c$ gives us $a\sigma(p)+b\sigma(q) = c$.
 Using $\overline{K}$ for $K$ in Lemma~\ref{lem:poly}, we arrive at a contradiction. \end{proof}